Blatten bei Naters - through the larch forest - Belalp

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path obstruction when you go on a hike.
+Especially in autumn, it is important to be aware that fallen leaves on the ground can cover unevenness, roots, stones or holes in the path.
+After storms, trees can still fall or branches drop.
+Particularly in adverse weather conditions, natural paths may be muddy and slippery.
+You must expect such path impairments when undertaking a hike.

 Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you think that certain sections of the trail are not passable for you, you should avoid them.
+Surefootedness is sometimes required.
+If you believe certain sections are not passable for you, you should avoid them.

 Map